 Tor Research Home

 Many people around the world are doing research on how to improve the Tor design, what's going on in the Tor network, and more generally on attacks and defenses for anonymous communication systems.
 This page summarizes the resources we provide to help make your Tor research more effective.
-The best way to reach us about research is through the tor-assistants list.
+You can reach us about research by picking one of the channels listed here.

 - Data.
 We've been collecting data to learn more about the Tor network: how many relays and clients there are in the network, what capabilities they have, how fast the network is, how many clients are connecting via bridges, what traffic exits the network, etc. We are also developing tools to process these huge data archives and come up with useful statistics.
 Let us know what other information you'd like to see, and we can work with you to help make sure it gets collected safely and robustly.